thegetty/quire-docs/content/docs-v1/site-deploy.md

 11. While in your respository's settings page, use the left sidebar to navigate to "Pages".
 For "Branch," use the drop-down menu to switch to `gh-pages` in the `/(root)` folder and save.

-12. Your site should now be published at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME.
+12. At the top of the "GitHub Pages" page of your repo, you will find a notification that reads: "Your site is live at https://YOUR-USERNAME.github.io/YOUR-PROJECT-DIRECTORY-NAME."
+Please note it can take a few minutes for the site to go live.

-If you make changes to your project and want to view them live, you will need to repeat steps 3, 4, 6, 7, 8, and 9 above to update your project files and push them to GitHub.
-Navigate to your GitHub account settings and choose "Pages" from the lefthand menu.
-Your refreshed link will be at the top of the page.
+If you make changes to your project and want to view them live, you will need to repeat steps 3-9 above to update your project files and push them to GitHub.
+Navigate to your GitHub account settings and choose "Pages" from the left sidebar.
+Your refreshed link will appear at the top of the page as in step 12.